 Background: If two (or more) variables are believed to be monotonically related then independent sampling within a probabilistic sensitivity analysis (PSA) may be inappropriate.

-Objective: To describe and test a method, the ‘Difference Method’ (DM), for generating PSA samples for monotonically related variables, which does not introduce discontinuities or biases in the distributions of estimates, generated.
+Objective: To describe and test a method, the ‘Difference Method’ (DM), for generating PSA samples for monotonically related variables, which does not introduce discontinuities or biases in the distributions of estimates generated.
 This method satisfied four criteria that ensure feasibility and statistical validity: important information for characterising a statistical distribution should not be unnecessarily disregarded; simulated values should not be biased; uncertainty about the difference between paired parameter values should be plausible; simulated values should not depend heavily on additional ‘tuning’ parameters.

 Method: A hypothetical case study was generated with two disease states: active and remission.
 Health related quality of life (HRQoL) was assumed lower in the active state.
 Hypothetical individual patient data (IPD) were created comprising paired observations for thirty patients’ HRQoL values.
 The DM and summary statistics (mean and variance) from the IPD were used to generate PSA samples.
 Generated samples were compared to the IPD.

-RESULTS: The DM generated PSA samples using summary statistics was similar to the IPD-based PSA samples and did not violate the monotonicity constraint.
+RESULTS: The DM generated PSA samples using summary statistics that were similar to the IPD-based PSA samples and did not violate the monotonicity constraint.

 CONCLUSIONS: The DM is easy to use and the method is able to generate PSA samples for monotonic parameters that in the case study are very similar to those that could be produced from the IPD.
 As such, the DM should be considered as a method to ensure the clinical and statistical validity of PSA samples.